lwunderl/deep-learning-challenge/README.md

 ## Data Preprocessing

+### Overview:
+* The purpose of this analysis is to create a tool that can help select future applicants for funding with the best chance of success based on features of historical sucesses and failures.

 ### What variable(s) are the target(s) for your model?
 * The target variable is the IS_SUCCESSFUL feature.